grking8/homepage/bio.md

 (a front-end developer) and together we produced an MVP for a web dashboard.

-I then left this job to work on a new project with two others.
+I left this job to work on a new project with two others.
 We wanted to start a quant hedge fund, so it was a case of bye-bye PHP, hello Python.